nikolamirilo/nikolamirilo/README.md

 ### Hi there, I'm Nikola!

-<p>I enrolled at the Faculty of Organizational Sciences in 2019,
+<p>I am student at the Faculty of Organizational Sciences,
 majoring in Operational Management, department of Management and Organization.
 I am occupied with IT development, management and organization, and training.
 In the future, I want to combine IT and management through one job like Project Manager or IT Manager.
 I am always seeking for more knowledge, experience, and skills,